anuradhases/housing_and_salary_trends/README.md

 Avg Gross Tax Portion | average portion of gross tax based on property total cost<br>
 Avg Regular | average annual regular salary <br>
 Avg Total Gross | average annual total gross salary <br>
-Monthly Salary | average monthly total gross salary <br>
+Monthly Income | average monthly total gross income based on average total gross salary <br>
 Monthly Mortgage | average monthly mortgage based on average property total cost <br>

-- [Forbes Reference](https://www.forbes.com/advisor/income-tax-calculator/massachusetts/) for monthly salary calculation.
-Assumed 20% of monthly salary goes towards taxes.<br>
+- [Forbes Reference](https://www.forbes.com/advisor/income-tax-calculator/massachusetts/) for monthly income calculation.
+Assumed 20% of monthly income goes towards taxes.<br>
 - [Rocket Mortgage Reference](https://www.rocketmortgage.com/learn/how-to-calculate-mortgage) for monthly mortgage calculation.
 [Forbes Reference](https://www.forbes.com/advisor/mortgages/mortgage-interest-rates--forecast/#:~:text=Refinance%20Rates%20for%20September%202023,30%2Dyear%20jumbo%3A%207.32%25) for monthly mortgage interest rates and length of loan.
 Assumed 30-year fixed, with 5.55% interest rate and no down payment. <br>
 - All average costs associated with property are for each housing type for each zip code. <br>
-- **Affordability defined as monthly mortgage less than 28% of monthly gross salary.** [Times Reference](https://time.com/personal-finance/article/percentage-of-income-mortgage/) <br>
+- **Affordability defined as monthly mortgage less than 28% of monthly gross income.** [Times Reference](https://time.com/personal-finance/article/percentage-of-income-mortgage/) <br>

  After first look at the dataset, the following questions came to mind.<br>
 - How many departments are included in the dataset? <br>
 - What is the highest salary, and in which zip code? <br>
-- How does monthly salary vary with zip code? <br>
+- How does monthly income vary with zip code? <br>
 - What is the average annual salary and annual mortgage? <br>
 - How does monthly mortgage vary for each housing type? <br>
-- What housing type(s) are less than 100% of total gross salary? <br>
+- What housing type(s) are less than 100% of monthly income? <br>
-- How does percent of monthly salary towards monthly mortgage vary for each housing type and zip code? <br>
+- How does percent of monthly income towards monthly mortgage vary for each housing type and zip code? <br>

 This [Tableau dashboard](https://public.tableau.com/app/profile/anuradha.s6397/viz/BostonHousing_and_Salary_Analysis/Dashboard1?publish=yes) provides a visual representation of salary and housing costs for the Boston area, focusing on whether owning housing is affordable for city employees.